 More Practical Tips on Drawing:

 1. Try to work in larger sizes and different types of paper.
 18" x 24" is a good size for a beginner; it will seem very large at first - but you'll get comfortable with it, and soon the small sizes will seem too small for you.
-Try charcoal and pastel papers, rice papers, and the many kinds in the art supply store.
+Try charcoal and pastel papers, rice papers, and the many kinds in the art supply store or online.

 2. When working on a longer study, leaving it and coming back later can help you see it fresh - the parts that work and those that don't.

 3. Try to work on the whole drawing at once - as opposed to starting in one place and going from there - establish the main structure, main movement, etc., as described in the previous lessons in contour, mass and gesture drawing.